WebAssembly/design/AstSemantics.md

 When there is no maximum memory size declared, `grow_memory` is expected to perform a system allocation which may fail.

+The current size of the linear memory can be queried by the following operator:

+  * `current_memory` : return the current size of the linear memory in units of pages.

 As stated [above](AstSemantics.md#linear-memory), linear memory is contiguous, meaning there are no "holes" in the linear address space.
 After the MVP, there are [future features](FutureFeatures.md#finer-grained-control-over-memory)